connor-schmidt/azure-quickstart-templates/chef-server-compliance-delivery-devops/README.md

-# Chef - Cloud Devops Solution Template
+# Cloud Continuous Intergration with Chef Compliance
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fchef-server-compliance-delivery-devops%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fchef-server-compliance-delivery-devops%2Fazuredeploy.json" target="_blank">
 <img src="http://armviz.io/visualizebutton.png"/>
 </a>
-## Solution Template Overview
+## Azure Partner Quickstart Template Overview
-***Solution Templates*** provide customers with a highly automated process to launch enterprise ready first and 3rd party ISV solution stacks on Azure in a pre-production environment.
-The **Solution Template** effort is complimentary to the [Azure Marketplace test drive program](https://azure.microsoft.com/en-us/marketplace/test-drives/).
+***Azure Partner Quickstart Templates*** provide customers with a highly automated process to launch enterprise ready first and 3rd party ISV solution stacks on Azure in a pre-production environment.
+The **Azure Partner Quickstart Template** effort is complimentary to the [Azure Marketplace test drive program](https://azure.microsoft.com/en-us/marketplace/test-drives/).
 These fully baked stacks enable customers to quickly stand up a PoC or Piloting environments and also integrate it with their systems and customization.

 Customers benefit greatly from solution templates because of the ease with which they can stand up enterprise-grade, fully integrated stacks on Azure.
 The extensive automation and testing of these solutions will allow them to spin up pre-production environments with minimal manual steps and customization.
 Most importantly, customers now have the confidence to transition the solution into a fully production-ready environment with confidence.

-**Chef end to end solution template** launches a devops stack that provides an automated provisioning, configuration and integration of multiple products ([Chef Server](https://azure.microsoft.com/en-us/marketplace/partners/chef-software/chef-server/), [Chef Compliance](https://azure.microsoft.com/en-us/marketplace/partners/chef-software/chef-compliance/) & [Chef Delivery](https://www.chef.io/delivery/)) that are needed for Continuous Delivery & compliance of application as well as infrastructure code.This is intended as a pilot solution and not production ready.
+The **Cloud Continuous Intergration with Chef Compliance** Azure Partner Quickstart Template launches a devops stack that provides an automated provisioning, configuration and integration of multiple products ([Chef Server](https://azure.microsoft.com/en-us/marketplace/partners/chef-software/chef-server/), [Chef Compliance](https://azure.microsoft.com/en-us/marketplace/partners/chef-software/chef-compliance/) & [Chef Delivery](https://www.chef.io/delivery/)) that are needed for Continuous Delivery & compliance of application as well as infrastructure code.This is intended as a pilot solution and not production ready.
 Please [contact us](azuremarketplace@sysgain.com) if you need further info or support on this solution.
 ##Licenses & Costs
 In its current state, solution templates come with licenses built-in – there may be a BYOL option included in the future.
 The solution template will be deployed in the Customer’s Azure subscription, and the Customer will incur Azure usage charges associated with running the solution stack.
 There is a 30 day free version of chef delivery included with this stack.